Coronavirus: LASG shuts down civil service for 2 wks

 “She has been kept in self-isolation with close monitoring by the state epidemiological team.
 All recent returnees are again urged to identify themselves to ministry officials and self-isolate for 14 days,” it said.

-The state government further disclosed that funds had been released for the activation of emergency operation centre at the ministry of health, for establishment of diagnostic centre for screening of coronavirus and other related infectious diseases to be stationed at the UCH, Ibadan.
+The state government further disclosed that funds had been released for the activation of emergency operation centre at the ministry of health, for the establishment of a diagnostic centre for a screening of coronavirus and other related infectious diseases to be stationed at the UCH, Ibadan.

 The government said the funds would also be for equipping the newly-designated Oyo State Infectious Disease Centre at Olodo in Ibadan, that has capacity for over 100 cases.